Table of Contents

 Since every sexual act that involves sexual fluids or blood has some risk, safer sex means using barriers to prevent passing fluids into another’s body.
 Barriers include condoms (male and female), dental dams (thin squares of latex), and latex or nitrile gloves.
 Barriers can help reduce the risk of spreading or getting STDs by keeping one partner’s fluids from getting into or onto the other partner.
 There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore have very little risk.

 Receptive vaginal-penile sex, or heterosexual intercourse, refers to sex in which the penis goes into the vagina.
 It is considered a high-risk activity and the most common way that HIV is spread worldwide.
-While it is high risk for both women and men, HIV+ men are much more likely to spread infection to women than HIV+ women are to infect men.
+While it is high risk for both women and men, men living with HIV are much more likely to spread infection to women than women living with HIV are to infect men.

 The best way to make vaginal-penile sex safer is to use a condom (rubber).
 There are two main types of condoms: male condoms and female condoms.
 Most male condoms are made of latex; some are made of polyisoprene (a type of plastic) or lambskin.
 Lambskin condoms can prevent pregnancy; however, they do NOT prevent the spread of HIV.
 Only latex and plastic condoms prevent the spread of HIV.